Things to Do in Rome, Italy: Perfect for 2, 3, or 4 Days in Rome

 If you are dying to visit the Vatican, I found Hotel Aurelius to be perfectly located.
 Albeit far from places like the Forum, it’s just a 20 minute walk from the Vatican and less than 10-minute walk from the subway.

-I liked staying at Hotel Aurelius because of its distance from crowded areas (I needed a break from other tourists) and its vicinity to the Vatican and metro.
+I liked staying at Hotel Aurelius because of its distance from crowded areas (I needed a break from other tourists) and its vicinity to the Vatican and metro, though the neighborhood wasn’t anything special.

 When Are You Going to Rome?

 There you go!
-That's an easy guide to help you enjoy four days of vacation visiting Rome, Italy while enjoying great food, historical sites and stories, and a beautiful place to rest your head.
+If you are planning a trip to Rome, this is an easy guide to help you enjoy up to 4 days of vacation in Rome, Italy through great food, historical sites and stories, and a place to rest your head.